 Thao, Kueng and Lane appeared in federal court last Friday via video conference, and all three were released on $25,000 unsecured bonds, meaning they didn’t have to post any collateral.

 The federal trial will happen months before the three men’s state trial.
 It was postponed until March 7 so that the federal trial can take place first, Hennepin County Judge Peter Cahill announced Thursday, according to a pool reporter in court.

-Kueng, Lane, and Thao are accused by state prosecutors of aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
+J. Alexander Kueng, 27, Thomas Lane, 38, and Tou Thao, 35, had been set to stand trial in August on Minnesota state charges of aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter connected to Floyd’s death last May.
 They have pleaded not guilty.
-Prosecutors have also appealed to reinstate a third-degree murder charge against each of them.
+Prosecutors have also appealed to reinstate a third-degree murder charge against them.

 Their roles in Floyd’s death

 The three ex-officers’ actions on May 25, 2020, were shown in detail during Chauvin’s trial in videos from bystanders, police body cameras and surveillance footage.

 Lane and Kueng were the first responding officers on scene when the Cup Foods store called police about a man using a suspected fake $20 bill.
 The two officers then went to a vehicle with Floyd sitting in the driver’s seat.
 Lane pulled out his firearm and pointed it at Floyd, yelling at the 46-year-old Black man to show his hands, according to their body camera footage.

 Lane pulled Floyd from the vehicle and handcuffed him, and after a conversation on the sidewalk, the officers moved to put Floyd in the back of their squad car.
 Floyd resisted going inside the cramped vehicle, saying he was claustrophobic, and the officers physically struggled with him and tried to force him inside, the videos show.